slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    an input parameter to be mapped to an inherited output parameter.
  - The SlipStream bootstrap process is now able to run on operating system  with only Python 3 installed.
 The robustness of the bootstrapping process has also been improved.
+ - Display prices for running components and applications and certain clouds in the run dialog.
+ - Exoscale: Add support for Mega and Titan instances.
  - OpenStack: Added support for Floating IPs.
  - OpenNebula: Added default values for image parameters

+For application developers [Clara]:
+ - Allow the client API to be used for test instances of SlipStream that use a self-signed certificate.

 For administrators [Dave]:
  - Fix an issue with the SlipStream installation process where